Ideas define us: our past, our present, and most importantly, our future.

 "Oh really?" said Argo.
 "You say that as you sit there, elevated at the table of honor, all great and powerful."

-Argo and Pericles glared at each other, then Pericles smiled, sat back, and said, "You never did tell us what you call that little wind-making gadget of yours."
+Argo and Pericles glared at each other, then Pericles sat back and said, "You never did tell us what you call that little wind-making gadget of yours."

 Argo shook his head and laughed.
 "It’s called a Climee-bubble."

-"But it's much, much more than a little wind-making gadget—as you say.
+Argo said, “But it's much more than a little wind-making gadget—as you say.
 With the Climee-bubble, I can control the weather!”

 The audience hissed.